 Photo courtesy of Dr. Ashan Geeganage

-The villages of Kumana and Panama, once part of a ancient flourishing civilization, today is a think jungle teeming with wildlife.
-Yala National Park as known today is home to a large number of sites of ruins scattered on various rocky outcrops throughout the jungle.
+The villages of Kumana and Panama, once part of an ancient flourishing civilization, today are a thick jungle teeming with wildlife.
+Kumana National Park as known today is home to a large number of sites of ruins scattered on various rocky outcrops throughout the jungle.

-In the upper valleys of Kumbukkan Oya and inside the thick jungle belonging to the Ampara District, stands a one of these rocky outcrops close to pond knowns as Nelumpath Pokuna.
-On the rock are a few stupas, now vandalised and destroyed by treasure hunters and some other ruins such as stone pillars, foundations and brick walls.
+In the upper valleys of Kumbukkan Oya and inside the thick jungle belonging to the Batticaloa District, stands one of these rocky outcrops close to a pond known as Nelumpath Pokuna.
+On the rock are a few stupas, now vandalized and destroyed by treasure hunters and some other ruins such as stone pillars, foundations and brick walls.

-The two natural stone ponds, supply water to the wild animals throughout the year, even in the drought seasons.
-An inscription of Kanittha Tissa (167—186) at Nelumpath Pokuna, gives the ancient name of the site as Gosagala Mahavihara and grants to it shares in water-revenues at Mahanakaraka, presumably Anuradhapura.
+The two natural stone ponds supply water to the wild animals throughout the year, even in the drought seasons.
+An inscription possibly of King Kanittha Tissa (164-192 CE) on a flat rock at Nelumpath Pokuna gives the ancient name of the site as Gosagala Mahavihara and grants to it shares in water revenues at Mahanakaraka.

 List of Archaeological Sites inside Yala and Kumana National Parks